acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 ### Contexts

-The document should include information about the tags, styles, or fonts in which text appears.
+The document should include information about the tags, styles, or fonts in which the text appears.
 Acrolinx uses contextual information to filter and extract content and decide which guidelines to apply.
 You can configure context information with element names, attributes, or attribute values.

-Learn more about the extraction settings in the [Content Profiles Reference Guide](https://support.acrolinx.com/hc/en-us/sections/10210965667474-Content-Profiles).
+Learn more about the extraction settings in the [Content profiles reference guide](https://support.acrolinx.com/hc/en-us/sections/10210965667474-Content-Profiles).

-#### Extraction Settings
+#### Extraction settings

-Setting the Starting Element to `include` works for most cases.
+Setting the starting element to `include` works for most cases.
 This means that Acrolinx will read everything.

 If you set the starting element to `exclude`, Acrolinx won’t read anything.

 Filter Mode:

 You can also define elements as `empty`.
-Acrolinx will filter out empty elements but Acrolinx assumes that the correct word is at this position.
+Acrolinx filters out empty elements but assumes that the correct word is at this position.
 Defining an empty element is often the only choice if includes or references are non-resolvable.

 Break Level:

-* `sentence`: has the same effect as if it's the beginning of a new paragraph
+* `sentence`: has the same effect as if it's at the beginning of a new paragraph
 * `none`: ignores the context change
 * `token`: treats it like a word boundary
-* `parenthetic`: Acrolinx checks parenthetic elements separately and not in the context where they occur in the request text.
+* `parenthetic`: Acrolinx checks parenthetic elements separately and not in the context in which they occur in the request text.

-#### Read Only
+#### Read-only text

 It's also feasible to define contexts as `read-only`.
 If an issue occurs in a ready-only part of a document, then the corresponding Sidebar card will also appear as read-only.